sisk-http/docs/docs/fundamentals/request-handlers.md

 }
 ```

-In the above example, we indicated that if the "Authorization" header is present in the request, it should continue and the next request handler or the router callback should be called, whichever comes next.
+In the above example, we indicated that if the `Authorization` header is present in the request, it should continue and the next request handler or the router callback should be called, whichever comes next.
 If it's a request handler is executed after the response by their property [ExecutionMode](/api/Sisk.Core.Routing.IRequestHandler.ExecutionMode) and return an non-null value, it will overwrite the router's response.

-Whenever a Request Handler returns `null`, it indicates that the request must continue and the next object must be called or the cycle must end with the router's response.
+Whenever a request handler returns `null`, it indicates that the request must continue and the next object must be called or the cycle must end with the router's response.

 ## Associating a request handler with a single route